jangroth/aws-certification-notes/solutions-architect-professional.md

 * Soft limits
   * Target capacity per Spot Fleet or EC2 fleet: 10,000
   * Target capacity across all Spot Fleet and EC2 Fleet in a region: 100,000
+* Allocation strategies
+	* `lowestPrice`
+		* The Spot Instances come from the pool with the lowest price.
+This is the default strategy.
+	* `diversified`
+		* The Spot Instances are distributed across all pools.
+	* `capacityOptimized`
+		* The Spot Instances come from the pools with optimal capacity for the number of instances that are launching.
+You can optionally set a priority for each instance type in your fleet using capacityOptimizedPrioritized.
+EC2 implements the priorities on a best-effort basis, but optimizes for capacity first.
+	* `InstancePoolsToUseCount`
+		* The Spot Instances are distributed across the number of Spot pools that you specify.
+This parameter is valid only when used in combination with lowestPrice.

 <a name="13_4_1_3"></a>
 #### [↖](#13_4)[↑](#13_4_1_2)[↓](#13_4_2) Pricing by